 level of the sub to a good perceivable loud but comfortable

 level.
 Sit right in front of the sub and LEARN what

 it is capable of.
 Now walk and crawl around the perimeter

 of the room, and any place you think a sub could go,

 should notice a few areas where the bass is thin and

 weak (the nulls) a couple of areas where the bass is

 boomy and the fundamentals are louder than the harmonics

-(often too close to a corner) and then a couple of spots (2
+(often too close to a corner) and then a couple of spots

-to put the subs so they inverse couple the
+the spot(s) to put the subs so they inverse couple the

 best to your listening chair.
 You can't fight with the

-Some people say they are going
+Some people say they are

-simply has the most efficient coupling
+!
+The corner simply has the most efficient coupling

 at all frequencies (because the 2 walls act like a huge

 loss.
 Try not to put a sub in the middle

 of a wall or space.

-Also I suggest never putting subs
+Also I suggest never putting

-vibrate the mains causing frequency
+will mechanically vibrate the mains causing frequency

 coming out of the mains.
-This is exactly
+This is exactly one of the

-THEN, if you have JL Audio subs,
+THEN, if you have JL Audio

-a suggestion, you might want to NOT
+below.
+However, as a suggestion, you might want to NOT

-etc) until you LEARN the characteristics
+etc) until you LEARN the characteristics of your system

-to experiment by making ONE change at a time, or ONE computer
+experiment by making ONE change at a time, or ONE computer

 "adjustment run" at a time.
 It is very difficult

 A note about the master/slave